masonNick/InternetSecurity/README.md

 - The goal of this section is to take our self-signed certificate for our Apache Webserver, created above, and import it into Firefox on my Virtual Machine running Ubuntu 18.04.
 - My goals for this section include:
   - (1) Add my self-signed certificate to the Firefox.
-  - (2) Show the green lock icon next to my webserver.
+  - (2) Achieve encryption for my apache webserver.
 ##### To start:
     Open Firefox, and go to the settings menu.
     Navigate your way to the Advanced settings, where the Certificates menu physically resides.